"

 • Work with the media producer and project manager to determine necessary credits and attributions for video projects.

-• Get Inspired: Examples – Here you can find many examples of how media has helped to convey content including different styles and types of products.
-Including:
+• Explore the Get Inspired: Examples page to see examples of how media has helped to convey content including different styles and types of products.

-• Remote recording Toolkit: Tips for recording video and audio remotely.
+• Refer to the Remote Recording Toolkit for tips and processes for recording video and audio remotely.

 License